PHOTO: Rod Morris wwww.rodmorris.co.nz

 Joining up effort to reinvigorate New Zealand’s wildlife capital

-The Predator Free Dunedin project draws on the combined effort of 20 conservation related agencies and groups, building on community restoration efforts over more than ten years and recent TB predator control investments by OSPRI.
+The Predator Free Dunedin project draws on the combined effort of over 20 conservation-related agencies and groups, building on community restoration efforts over more than ten years and TB predator control investments by OSPRI.

 |Launched||October 3, 2018|

 |Total project investment||$15m|

 |Funding commitment||5 years|

 |Māori partners||Te Rūnanga ō Otakou, Kati Huirapa ki Puketeraki|

 |Collaborators||Dunedin City Council, Otago Regional Council, Department of Conservation, OSPRI, Otago Peninsula Biodiversity Group, Landscape Connections Trust, Manaaki Whenua, Otago Natural History Trust|